spraakbanken/karp-backend-v5/doc/advanced_setup.md

 Add extra urls
 =======
-If you would like your Karp to handle mor requests than the standard Karp, you can add an extra file where you define more url calls.
+If you would like your Karp to handle more requests than the standard Karp, you can add an extra file where you define more url calls.
 For example, say that you want to make it possible to call `/infoabout/<lexicon>`